obonaventure/cnp3/book/application/exercises/ex-application.rst

    - it is possible to test a server manually by using telnet Telnet is a protocol that allows to obtain a terminal on a remote server.
 For this, telnet opens a TCP connection with the remote server on port 23.
 However, most `telnet` implementations allow the user to specify an alternate port as `telnet hosts port` When used with a port number as parameter, `telnet` opens a TCP connection to the remote host on the specified port. `telnet` can thus be used to test any server using an ASCII-based protocol on top of TCP.
 Note that if you need to stop a running `telnet` session, Ctrl-C will not work as it will be sent by `telnet` to the remote host over the TCP connection.
 On many `telnet` implementations you can type `Ctrl-]` to freeze the TCP connection and return to the telnet interface.

 #.
-Assume that your are sending an email from your `@student.uclouvain.be` inside the university to another student's `@student.uclouvain.be` address.
+Assume that Alice sends an email from her `alice@yahoo.com` account to `Bob` who uses `bob@yahoo.com`.
 Which protocols are involved in the transmission of this email ?

 #.
-Same question when you are sending an email from  your `@student.uclouvain.be` inside the university to another student's `@gmail.com` address
+Same question when Alice sends an email to her friend Trudy, `trudy@gmail.com`.

 #.
 Before the advent of webmail and feature rich mailers, email was written and read by using command line tools on servers.
 Using your account on `sirius.info.ucl.ac.be` use the `/bin/mail` command line tool to send an email to yourself *on this host*.
 This server stores local emails in the `/var/mail` directory with one file per user.
 Check with `/bin/more` the content of your mail file and try to understand which lines have been added by the server in the header of your email.

 #.
 Use your preferred email tool to send an email message to yourself containing a single line of text.
 Most email tools have the ability to show the `source` of the message, use this function to look at the message that you sent and the message that you received.
 Can you find an explanation for all the lines that have been added to your single line email [#fsmtpevol]_ ?

 #.
 The first version of the SMTP protocol was defined in :rfc:`821`.
-The current draft standard for SMTP is defined in :rfc:`5321` Considering only :rfc:`821` what are the main commands of the `SMTP` protocol [#fsmtp]_ ?
+The current standard for SMTP is defined in :rfc:`5321` Considering only :rfc:`821` what are the main commands of the `SMTP` protocol [#fsmtp]_ ?

 #.
 When using SMTP, how do you recognise a positive reply from a negative one ?